atomicobject/objection/README.md

         [Objection setGlobalInjector:injector];
       }

+### Meta Class Bindings

+There are times when a dependency -- usually external -- is implemented only using class methods.
+Objection can support explicitly binding to the meta class instance through a protocol.
+This avoids having to unnecessarily create a wrapper class that passes through to the class methods.
+The disadvantage, of course, is that it requires a protocol definition so that Objection knows how to bind the meta class to objects in the injector context.

+### Example

+      @protocol ExternalUtility
+        - (void)doSomething;
+      @end

+      @interface ExternalUtility
+        + (void)doSomething;
+      @end

+      @implementation ExternalUtility
+        + (void)doSomething {...}
+      @end

+      // Module Configuration
+      - (void)configure {
+        [self bindMetaClass:[ExternalUtility class] toProtocol:@protocol(ExternalUtility)];
+      }

 ### Instance Creation Notification

 If an object is interested in knowing when it has been fully instantiated by objection it can implement the method